-Also in Co-Bond Counsel's opinion, under existing law, interest on the Series 2020A Bonds is exempt from personal income taxes of the State and any political subdivisions of the State, including the City.
+Also in Co-Bond Counsel's opinion, under existing law, interest on the Series 2020E Bonds is exempt from personal income taxes imposed by the State or any political subdivisions of the State, including the City.
 See "TAX MATTERS" herein for a discussion of certain federal and State income tax matters.

-The Series 2020A Bonds will bear interest at the rates shown on the inside cover page hereof.
+The Series 2020E Bonds will bear interest at the rates shown on the inside cover page hereof.